-- Translate Vault policies to Infisical access controls
+- Vault policies (translated to Infisical project roles)

 In your Vault instance, create a policy that allows Infisical to read your secrets, policies, and authentication configurations.
-This policy grants read-only access and doesn’t allow Infisical to modify anything in Vault.
+This policy grants read-only access and doesn’t allow Infisical to modify or create resources within your Vault instance.

 Save this policy in Vault with the name